ppalms/ok-wildscapes/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-To add existing Amplify API to new Next.js project run `npx @aws-amplify/cli codegen add --apiId appsyncapiid --region us-east-1`
+To initialize Amplify Codegen in a new project: `npx @aws-amplify/cli codegen add --apiId AppSyncAPIID --region us-east-1`